mavryk-network/mavryk-packaging/docs/voting-test.md

 ## Prerequisites

-1) Install `tezos-baking` package should on your system.
+1) Install `mavryk-baking` package should on your system.
 2) Create a temporary directory where the node's data directory and the local-chain will reside:

 ```bash